 Cats go through three main stages of aging.
-Their nutrition needs, activity levels, and veterinary care will vary during these three stages.
+Their nutrition needs, activity levels, and veterinary care will vary during each stages.

 - Kittenhood: Kittenhood lasts from birth to one year (Approximately 15 in human years.)
 This year, especially the first six weeks, marks the fastest growth of a cat's life.
 A diet of kitten food (at least for the first nine months), regular veterinary care, and training, all set the standards for future health and well-being.

 - Maintenance Years: During the maintenance years of one to approximately 10 years, growth has ceased, and the activity level may start declining toward the end of this life stage.
 A high-quality diet formulated for adult cats provides the ideal nutrition for your adult cat.
 Routine play with highly interactive toys and regular veterinary care will help guarantee your adult cat's continuing good health.

 - Senior Years: Cats are generally considered seniors at the age of 10 years.
 Veterinary care becomes increasingly important, in order to detect early symptoms of diseases which target older cats.

 Kittenhood is the first life stage of cats.
 Kittenhood lasts from birth to one year (approximately 15 years in human age) and marks the fastest growing stage of a cat's life.